 - Replaced the Monsoon radio/cd with a Pioneer unit with CD/USB/AUX.
 It works with the Monsoon amp in the trunk.
 VW's have great stock speakers with a 6-1/2" woofer and 1" tweeter in each of the four doors.
 It's a really great sound system.

 - Bosio Sprint .205 injector nozzles have replaced the stock .186 nozzles.
+They were pop tested my Kerma before install.

 - Newsouth boost gauge mounted on the steering column.